phalcon/documentation/docs/encryption-crypt.md

 You can always get an array of all the available ciphers for your system by calling  `getAvailableCiphers()`.

 ### Hash Algorithm
-The getter `getHashAlgo()` returns the hashing algorithm use by the component.
+The getter `getHashAlgo()` returns the hashing algorithm used by the component.
 If none has been explicitly defined by the setter `setHashAlgo()` the `sha256` will be used.
 If the hash algorithm defined is not available in the system or is wrong, a [Phalcon\Encryption\Crypt\Exception][crypt=exception] will be thrown.

 You can always get an array of all the available hashing algorithms for your system by calling  `getAvailableHashAlgos()`.

 ### Keys